bazaarvoice/bv-android-sdk/Apps/README.md

 Note: Using a static class to wrap these SDK calls is not a preferred practice.
 This is just here to make it easy to use these examples as a reference.

-**Important**: Review submission takes at least 15 minutes to get through moderation.
+**Important**: If you are a Bazaarvoice client or if you are a developer representing a Bazaarvoice client, review submission takes at least 15 minutes to get through moderation.
 If you want to make sure your reviews are being submitted correctly, wait a bit and check https://workbench.bazaarvoice.com.
 A response with no errors does not necessarily mean that any media has been attached correctly.

 Running the Apps
 -